MicrosoftDocs/customer-insights-pr.gl-es/ci-docs/audience-insights/export-microsoft-advertising.md

 ## <a name="known-limitations"></a>Limitacións coñecidas

-- Pode exportar ata 500 000 perfís por exportación a Microsoft Advertising.
+- Pode exportar ata 500.000 perfís de clientes por exportación a Microsoft Advertising.
 - A exportación a Microsoft Advertising está limitada a segmentos.
-- A exportación de ata 500 000 perfís a Microsoft Advertising pode tardar ata 10 minutos en finalizar.
+- A exportación de ata 500.000 perfís de clientes a Microsoft Advertising pode levar ata 10 minutos en completarse.

 ## <a name="set-up-the-connection-to-microsoft-advertising"></a>Configurar a conexión a Microsoft Advertising